chalatz/tours/pages/info/reviews-comments-content.md

     \ Sarasota Florida USA\n\nHello Nicholas!!
 We had a very wonderful time with Manolis.
     He was an outstanding tour-driver & host to us on your beautiful island.
 We look forward to visiting again in the future.
-Please pass on our gratitude to him<br>\nRegards from Carol, Rick & Natalie (June 6th)<br>\ncabutler178@gmail.com\n\nHi Nicholas, We toured with your company and Manuel was great.
-It was a wonderful tour!!<br>\nThanks,
-    \ Stephanie<br>\nstephanieecarr@hotmail.com\n\nWe want to let you know what a wonderful tour we had with Kostas and Manolis.
+Please pass on our gratitude to him<br>\nRegards from Carol, Rick & Natalie (June 6th) Canada\n\nHi Nicholas, We toured with your company and Manuel was great.
+It was a wonderful tour!!<br>\nThanks,  Stephanie, Northborough MA \n\nWe want to let you know what a wonderful tour we had with Kostas and Manolis.
 It was one of the very best highlights of our trip and made us love Rhodes!
 Kostas was so knowledgeable and communicated clearly to us the beauty of Rhodes.
 He allowed the group plenty of time to take pictures and ask questions.
 He was also very entertaining.
 We could tell Kostas and Manolis has a great relationship.
 We talked about our Rhodes tour for the rest of our trip.
     We think it was the best tour of the entire trip.
 We feel very fortunate to have found your company.
-You run class act!<br>\nSincerely,  Anthony & Mary (June 6th)<br>\ntonymaryallen@gmail.com\n\nNicholas: thank you for your time & sharing your extensive knowledge.
+You run class act!<br>\nSincerely,  Anthony & Mary (June 6th) Gunnison CO \n\nNicholas: thank you for your time & sharing your extensive knowledge.
     We thoroughly enjoyed our day with you.
-    Our lunch was very good as well.<br>\nBest,  Paola (June 6th)<br>\npamela.rosen1@verizon.net\n\nHi Nicholas, I wanted to let you know how much we enjoyed our Rhodes tour with Kostas This was the tour booked by Anthony Allen, and we were in that small group.
+Our lunch was very good as well.<br>\nBest,
+    \ Paola (June 6th)<br>\npamela.rosen1@verizon.net\n\nHi Nicholas, I wanted to let you know how much we enjoyed our Rhodes tour with Kostas This was the tour booked by Anthony Allen, and we were in that small group.
 Kostas kept us entertained and laughing all day.
 He was so knowledgeable about the history of Rhodes and Greece, and it was fascinating to hear his commentary on what we were seeing on the tour.
 He was very accommodating to our group and we enjoyed it very much.
     In fact, it was our favorite tour of our entire 14 day trip.<br>\nThank you!
 Russ and Barbara (June 5th)<br>\nbemullins123@gmail.com\n\n\nNicholas, You guys have gone over and above.
 We can not thank you enough.
 We are so appreciative of Sergio’s efforts.
-Thank you both so very much.<br>\nMarietta and Family (June 2nd)<br>\nmarietta.bluefo@hotmail.com\n\nDear Nicholas: Thanks to you and to Michael for a wonderful day of touring through Rhodes.
+Thank you both so very much.<br>\nMarietta and Family (June 2nd)<br>\nmarietta.bluefo@hotmail.com\n\nDear
+    Nicholas: Thanks to you and to Michael for a wonderful day of touring through Rhodes.
 We truly had a wonderful time and the weather was perfect.
 Visiting Lindos and the old city of Rhodes was the highlight of the tour.
 The choice of the seafood restaurant for lunch was a good choice.
-    Please thank Mike for getting us there and back safely, and for his helpful tips on where to go in the old city after our private tour of Rhodes.<br>\nRegards,
-    \ Solideva (June 2nd)<br>\nsolidevadiano@rogers.com\n\n Dear Nicholas, Today was wonderful- truly a highlight of our trip.
+Please thank Mike for getting us there and back safely, and for his helpful tips on where to go in the old city after our private tour of Rhodes.<br>\nRegards,  Solideva (June 2nd)<br>\nsolidevadiano@rogers.com\n\n Dear Nicholas, Today was wonderful- truly a highlight of our trip.
 Yannis did a great job and we learned so much.
 We loved everything we did and the flexibility to go at our own pace.
 I know I speak for all of us when I say thank you for making this possible.<br>\nKind regards,  Gail and Alan (May 30th)<br>\nghorlick@gmail.com\n\nHi Nicholas.
 Please thank Michael for such a lovely tour experience.
 Michael was really informative and we had many questions for him, and he answered them all!
     It was nice having flexibility with the tour.
 We weren't too interested in visiting any churches, but it was great to stop in to a pottery place and watch the man making it, and buying a special treat for ourselves to take home.
-The other good thing was that it was very easy to book this tour with you, Nicholas, on-line - and that everything went very smoothly.
+The other good thing was that it was very easy to book this tour with you, Nicholas, on-line
+    - and that everything went very smoothly.
 Thank you so much for your care and attention to detail.
-I hope Michael is well, and trust that he will be busy with your Summer tourists!<br>\nVery kind regards,  Katrina and David (May 29th)<br> \nkew.dat@hotmail.com\n\nThank you Nicholas and Michael. and I had a great time on the tour.
-I will be sure to write a good online review of your business.<br>\nRobert (May 28th)<br>\ngunn.robert33@gmail.com\n\nHello Again Nicholas...What a wonderful day on your beautiful island of Rhodes...!!!
+I hope Michael is well, and trust that he will be busy with your Summer tourists!<br>\nVery kind regards,  Katrina and David (May 29th)<br>
+    \nkew.dat@hotmail.com\n\nThank you Nicholas and Michael. and I had a great time on the tour.
+I will be sure to write a good online review of your business.<br>\nRobert (May 28th)<br>\ngunn.robert33@gmail.com\n\nHello Again Nicholas...What a wonderful
+    day on your beautiful island of Rhodes...!!!
 Thank you for your fast responses in booking and for our outstanding driver, Emanuel...!
 It was great to reconnect with Emanuel - as he was our driver in 2014 when we visited the first time...!
     He provides excellent information, his English is very good, and he makes sure you get to see and experience the best Rhodes has to offer...!
 Highly recommend him as a Knowledgeable Driver...!!!\nThank you once again, and hope our adventures bring us back to Rhodes again...!<br>\nWarm regards...Rick and Polly (May 28th)<br>\nleepolly@bellsouth.net\n\nThank you so much for the amazing excursion in Rhodes.
 Your driver was incredible and it was one of our best days<br>\nThank you again, Elaine Pouchet (May 20th)<br>\nelainepouchet@gmail.com\n\nDear Nicholas, We had a wonderful time and Michael was very nice.
 We will be happy to do a review once we get back.
 Thank you for the great service!!!<br>\nThanks,
     \ Rajiv (May 19th)<br>\nrajivgogia@hotmail.com\n\nHi Nicholas.
 We just wanted